raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 --- collapse ---
 ---
-title: earthpy
+title: EarthPy
 ---

-EarthPy is a package that makes it easier to plot and work with spatial raster and vector data .
+EarthPy is a package that makes it easier to plot and work with spatial raster and vector data.
 The [examples gallery](https://earthpy.readthedocs.io/en/latest/gallery_vignettes/index.html) includes examples on how to plot bands of satellite imagery and how to calculate NDVI.

 #### Usage